 DO I NEED TO WORRY ABOUT MALARIA?

 The Klaserie Private Nature reserve is in a moderate risk malaria area.
 We advise our guests to consult their personal doctor or visit a travel clinic to get medical advice regarding malaria and prophylactics prior to their safari.
 Some prophylactics are known to have negative side effects so be sure to discuss this with your doctor as well.

-The best defense against malaria is effective prevention.
+The best defence against malaria is effective prevention.
 All our suites have mosquito nets as well as anti-mosquito netted sliding doors.
-Insect repellant is provided for safaris and is available in all of the guest suites and main lodge.
-Guests are advised to wear long-sleeved, light coloured fabric in the evenings and early mornings and to use insect repellant on exposed skin.
+Insect repellent is provided for safaris and is available in all of the guest suites and main lodge.
+Guests are advised to wear long-sleeved, light coloured fabric in the evenings and early mornings and to use insect repellent on exposed skin.

 If flu-like symptoms or fever occur 4-6 weeks after your safari, consult your doctor immediately and advise that you have been in a moderate malaria risk area, so that they can test and treat you accordingly.